 GKE cluster.
 A single project can have multiple clusters,

-which makes it easy to have clusters that are made up of different machine types
+which lets you have clusters made up of different machine types to satisfy

 When you create a cluster with